wazuh/wazuh-documentation/source/development/wazuh-cluster.rst

 * Updating custom rules, decoders and CDB lists.
 * Synchronizing all this information to the workers.

-All this information is called *Integrity* and is synchronized **from** the master **to** the workers no matter if the worker's has a more recent modification time or a higher size.
+All this information is called *Integrity* and is synchronized **from** the master **to** the workers no matter if the workers have a more recent modification time or a higher size.

 Master nodes can also receive and process events from agents the same way a worker would do.